qingkaishi/canary/README.md

-"Fast algorithms for Dyck-CFL-reachability with applications to alias analysis", "LEAP: lightweight deterministic multi-processor replay of concurrent java programs", "Persuasive prediction of concurrency access anomalies", etc. You can read them for detals.
+"Fast algorithms for Dyck-CFL-reachability with applications to alias analysis", "LEAP: lightweight deterministic multi-processor replay of concurrent java programs", "Persuasive prediction of concurrency access anomalies", etc. You can read them for details.

 Please use canary with llvm-3.4.